mfernest/SEBC/Partner Bootcamp  - Certify.md

 * Secure your cluster as follows:
     * Create your KDC with the realm **YOURFIRSTNAME**.FCE, e.g., MICHAEL.FCE
     * Demonstrate its operation with <code>kinit</code> and <code>klist</code>
-    * Save your <code>kdc.conf</code> settings in a text file
 * Enable Kerberos using the Cloudera Manager wizard
+* Include the following in your email:
+    * The <code>kdc.conf</code> contents as a text file
-    * Capture the second screen of the wizard once it is filled out
+    * The second screen of the Kerberos wizard once it is filled out
-    * Capture the keytabs listing in CM after it has been populated
+    * The list of keytabs in CM once it has been populated

 ---
 <div style="page-break-after: always;"></div>

-## <center> Challenge 6 - Set up Sentry as a Service
+## <center> Challenge 6 - Configure Sentry as a Service

 * Add a database for Sentry in your MySQL server and create the schema
 * Enable and configure the service
 * Capture the list of tables in the Sentry database
-* Capture a screenshot of the database connection test succeeding
+* Capture a screenshot of a successful database connection test
-* EMAIL WHAT YOU HAVE NO LATER THAN 11:50 AM
+* EMAIL WHAT YOU HAVE NO LATER THAN 11:55 AM

-* HEADS UP, PENCILS DOWN:
 * Complete the course survey: http://tinyurl.com/fce-bc-survey
 * In one last email: evaluate your own readiness.
 Based on your work this week:
     * How long would it take to complete all six challenges, if there was no time limit?